mohammedabusamra04/ecommerce-backend-nodejs/README.md

-# 🛒 ShopCore — E-Commerce Backend API
+# 🛒 E-Commerce Backend API

-ShopCore is a modular, production-oriented **E-Commerce Backend API**.
-Built with **Node.js**, **Express**, and **TypeScript**, it provides a clean foundation for authentication, user management, and a flexible product catalog with categories, variants, and per-variant inventory tracking.
+A modular **E-Commerce Backend API** built with **Node.js**, **Express**, and **TypeScript**.

+The project focuses on practicing backend development concepts such as authentication, user management, product catalogs, categories, variants, and inventory management.

+It was built for **learning, practice, and portfolio purposes**, with an emphasis on clean code, modular architecture, API design, and practical backend concepts.
 ---

 ## ✨ Features